 Lastly, have someone in your party get in line for the Mermaid show early.
 There is a 400 seat space limit to the theater and we had to stand for the show.
 It was kind of awful, the standing.
 Not the show.
 Logan was a mess since we missed his afternoon nap.
 In the end, I had to sneak out the back.
 This was a total bummer since this was kind of my bucket list item.

 Anyway, get in the line early so that you can sit comfortably.

-The Mermaid Show, Boat Ride, Bucaneer Bay, and Animal Show are all included in the price of admission.
-I don’t think you will be disappointed for visiting.
+The Mermaid Show, Boat Ride, Buccaneer Bay, and Animal Show are all included in the price of admission.
+I don’t think you will be disappointed with visiting.

 As if going to Weeki Wachee Springs wasn’t a great day in itself, we passed the Bay Harbor Hotel on our way home and continued West on Gulf to Bay Blvd for a sunset showdown at Clearwater Beach.
 We parked at the pink Hyatt’s Parking Garage and exited beachfront.
 We splashed in the water until the last bit of sunlight.
 No bathing suits.
 No towels.
 Just our last pair of dry clothes, which left sandy and wet.

 Saturday was for exploring Downtown Tampa.
 Our first stop was the Glazer Children’s Museum.
 The geometric building adorned with bright playful colors was a good sign for a day of fun inside.
 As we walked from the parking lot under the highway, I was struck by the vibrant words “STAY CURIOUS”.
 I feel like that could be my life’s motto – as well as a few others.